Lower Frijoles Falls waterfall

 What does this mean for your visit?

 Flow is well below normal for this time of year, so the waterfall may be a trickle.
-Water temperature is a refreshing 65 degrees F, good for a quick swim.
+The water is a comfortable 78 degrees F, pleasant for swimming.
 Expect murky visibility with reduced clarity.

 Water Quality